top of page

 This Tailgate Talk is part of the NLTAPA collection.

-• Keep floors dry and pathways clear as much as possible.
+• Keep floors and walkways clear.
+Wipe up water, salt, or slush as soon as possible.

-• If you find an icy area, put some ice melt down or report it immediately.
+• Report hazards.
+If you spot an icy patch, put down ice melt or let maintenance know right away.

-• Use extra caution in poor light conditions.
+• Use extra caution in poor lighting.
+It’s harder to spot slick spots in dim areas.

 OSHA Winter Weather Hazards/Precautions Webpage